NREL's transportation infrastructure and programs are designed to significantly reduce petroleum use campuswide.

 Fleet Reduction and Alternative Fuel Vehicles

-NREL makes every effort to right-size its vehicle fleet, which currently consists of 43 vehicles.
-Of those, 62% is made up of alternative fuel vehicles, including those fueled by E-85 fuel (85% ethanol) and hybrid vehicles.
+NREL makes every effort to right-size its vehicle fleet.
+NREL uses alternative fuel vehicles whenever possible, including those fueled by E-85 fuel (85% ethanol) and hybrid vehicles.

-NREL encourages staff to use alternative transportation when commuting to work and moving between facilities during the day by providing:
+NREL encourages staff to use alternative transportation when commuting to work and moving between facilities by providing:

-- Free access to the Regional Transportation District's (RTD) public transportation with EcoPasses, which include unlimited regional, local, light rail, and SkyRide service to and from the Denver International Airport for NREL employees
+Free access to Regional Transportation District (RTD) public transportation with EcoPasses, which include unlimited regional, local, light rail, and SkyRide service to and from the Denver International Airport for NREL employees

 Parking and Shuttles

 Alternative-fuel shuttles transport staff to and from bus stops and local RTD hubs.
-Shuttles also transport staff to NREL’s facilities, reducing the amount of single-occupant vehicle trips throughout the day.
+Shuttles also transport staff to NREL facilities, reducing the amount of single-occupant vehicle trips throughout the day.

 Telecommuting and Alternative Work Schedules

-Staff can participate in both NREL's telecommuting and alternative work schedule (AWS) programs, reducing the number of days staff members commute to the laboratory.
-Approximately 27% of NREL staff telecommutes at least one day per week, and approximately 35% of NREL staff work an AWS.
+Staff can participate in both NREL's telecommuting and alternative work schedule programs, reducing the number of days staff members commute to the laboratory.
+More than a quarter of NREL staff telecommutes at least 1 day per week, and more than a third of NREL staff work an alternative work schedule.

 Teleconferencing and videoconferencing capabilities are available to all staff, reducing the need to travel to meetings.
-This not only reduces the number of cars on the road, but also reduces the number of airline tickets purchased.
+This reduces not only the number of cars on the road but also the number of airline tickets purchased.